 The directors are responsible for ensuring that the Company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the Company, enable at any time the assets, liabilities, financial position and profit or loss of the Company to be determined with reasonable accuracy, enable them to ensure that the financial statements and directors' report comply with the Companies Act 2014 and the Main Securities Market Listing Rules of Euronext Dublin applicable to debt issuers and enable the financial statements to be audited.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Group's website.
 Legislation in Ireland governing the preparing and dissemination of financial statements may differ from legislation in other jurisdictions.